-6. Policy on the postponement of rates on Maori freehold land
+6. Policy on the postponement of rates on Māori freehold land

-This policy is prepared pursuant to sections 102 and 108 of the Local Government Act 2002 and section 115 of the Local Government (Rating) Act 2002.
+This policy is prepared pursuant to sections 102 and 108 of the Local Government Act 2002(LGA) and section 115 of the Local Government (Rating) Act 2002 and how this policy supports the principles set out in the Preamble to Te Ture Whenua Maori Act 1993.

-Council has considered the matters set out in Schedule 11 of the Local Government Act 2002.
+Council has considered the matters set out in Schedule 11 of the LGA.

-Maori freehold land is defined in the Local Government (Rating) Act 2002 as land whose beneficial ownership has been determined by the Maori Land Court by freehold order.
-Only land that is the subject of such an order may qualify for remission under this policy.
+Māori freehold land is defined in the Local Government (Rating) Act 2002 as land whose beneficial ownership has been determined by the Māori Land Court by freehold order.
+Only land that is the subject of such an order may qualify for postponement under this policy.